lavue-org/lavue/doc/userfunctionplugins.rst

 If `image` *(numpy.array)* is provided the user image is also plotted.
-When you want to see both image and function plots `function` has to be set to ``true``.
+When both image and function plots need to be displayed `function` has to be set to ``true``.
 Also position and scale of the image can be set by `toolscale` namely ``[position_x, postion_y, scale_x, scale_y]`` .